Camps and Courses

-• Hands-on labs and discussion for Fundamental Physics
+Hands-on labs and discussion for Fun Physics topics

-• Turn smartphone and AI into fun learning tools
+Turn smartphone and AI into convenient learning tools

 Physics Courses Overview